 ~ The european peacock was voted “Butterfly of the Year 2009” ~

-The male orange tip is almost impossible to miss on meadows and in forests.
-The butterflies prefer cruciferous plants, such as the meadow foamwort, but also cultivated plants such as mustard.
-Both male and female butterflies have greenish markings on the underside of their wings.
+The male orange tip butterfly is hard to miss in meadows and forests thanks to the orange coloring on the upper side of its wings.
+The butterflies prefer cruciferous plants, such as meadow cress, but also cultivated plants such as mustard.
+Both male and female butterflies have greenish spots on the underside of their wings.
+The difference between the sexes can be seen in the orange-colored parts of the wings (in male butterflies).

 ~ The Orange tip was voted “Butterfly of the Year 2004” ~